When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior

-To systematically investigate this dependence, we evaluated $w_{\rm DM}(z = 0)$ over a range of $r_d$ values within the interval $[135, 153]$~Mpc, using the combined datasets CC+DESI-DR1+Pantheon+ and CC+DESI-DR2+Pantheon+.
-The results are summarized in Fig.~\ref{fig:whisker-GPR}, which shows the 68\% confidence level constraints on $w_{\rm DM}(z = 0)$ in the form of a whisker plot.
-The figure illustrates that, across the range of $r_d$, the constraints on $w_{\rm DM}(z = 0)$ consistently deviate from the cold dark matter assumption ($w_{\rm DM} = 0$) if $r_d$ starts to differ from $\sim 145$~Mpc, reinforcing the idea that $r_d$ plays a non-negligible role in probing potential deviations from the standard CDM scenario.
+To systematically investigate this dependence, we evaluated $w_{\rm DM}(z = 0)$ over a range of $r_{\rm d}$ values within the interval $[135, 153]$~Mpc, using the combined datasets CC+DESI-DR1+Pantheon+ and CC+DESI-DR2+Pantheon+.
+Unlike the previous cases, where we accounted for the uncertainties in $r_{\rm d}$ associated with its two measurements from Refs.~\cite{eBOSS:2020yzd,Arendse:2019hev}, here we consider several discrete values of $r_{\rm d}$ in the interval $[135, 153]$~Mpc to obtain a rough estimate of $w_{\rm DM}(z = 0)$.
+The results are summarized in Fig.~\ref{fig:whisker-GPR}, which shows the 68\% CL constraints on $w_{\rm DM}(z = 0)$ in the form of a whisker plot.
+The figure illustrates that, across the range of $r_{\rm d}$, the constraints on $w_{\rm DM}(z = 0)$ consistently deviate from the CDM assumption ($w_{\rm DM}(z) = 0$) if $r_{\rm d}$ starts to differ from $\sim 145$~Mpc, reinforcing the idea that $r_{\rm d}$ plays a non-negligible role in probing potential deviations from the standard CDM scenario.

-This sensitivity arises from the fact that $r_d$ sets the physical scale of the BAO feature, which serves as a cosmological standard ruler.
-Since BAO measurements are used to calibrate distance scales and infer the expansion history of the universe, any assumption or uncertainty in $r_d$ propagates directly into the reconstructed dynamics.
-Moreover, a non-zero $w_{\rm DM}$ modifies the redshift evolution of the DM density, thereby influencing both the background expansion and the growth of large-scale structure.
-As a result, variations in $r_d$ can either mimic or obscure the physical signatures of a non-zero $w_{\rm DM}$.
+This sensitivity arises from the fact that $r_{\rm d}$ sets the physical scale of the BAO feature, which serves as a cosmological standard ruler.
+Since BAO measurements are used to calibrate distance scales and infer the expansion history of the universe, any assumption or uncertainty in $r_{\rm d}$ propagates directly into the reconstructed dynamics.
+Moreover, a non-zero $w_{\rm DM}(z)$ modifies the redshift evolution of the DM density, thereby influencing both the background expansion and the growth of large-scale structure.
+As a result, variations in $r_{\rm d}$ can either mimic or obscure the physical signatures of a non-zero $w_{\rm DM}(z)$.